-1 The information reflects the investment objective and strategy of the WisdomTree Emerging Markets Dividend Fund through March 15, 2020 and the investment objective and strategy of the WisdomTree Emerging Markets ESG Fund thereafter.
-The increase in the portfolio turnover rate was primarily a result of the aforementioned investment objective and
+The information reflects the investment objective and strategy of the WisdomTree Emerging Markets Dividend Fund through March 15, 2020 and the investment objective and strategy of the WisdomTree Emerging Markets ESG Fund thereafter.
+The increase in the portfolio turnover rate was primarily a result of the aforementioned investment objective and strategy change.

-3 Total return is calculated assuming an initial investment made at the net asset value at the beginning of the period, reinvestment of all dividends and distributions at net asset value during the period and redemption on the last day of the period.
-Total return calculated for a period of less than one year is not annualized.
-For the periods in which the investment advisor waived advisory fees, the total return would have been lower if certain expenses had not been waived.
+Total return is calculated assuming an initial investment made at the net asset value at the beginning of the period, reinvestment of all dividends and distributions at net asset value during the period and redemption on the last day of the period.
+For the periods in which the investment adviser waived advisory fees, the total return would have been lower if certain expenses had not been waived.

-4 Includes a reimbursement from the sub-advisor for an operational error.
+Includes a reimbursement from the sub-adviser for an operational error.
 Excluding the reimbursement, total return would have been unchanged.